 – Realistic: Within reach, realistic, and relevant to your purpose.

-In terms of looking for an IT outsourcing service, SMART helps to resolve questions regarding outsourcing priorities, models and timeline to name but a few.
-Afterwards, these insights can be compared with what each provider offers and how they apply to the situation in Vietnam in the following step.
+In terms of looking for an IT outsourcing service, SMART helps to resolve questions regarding outsourcing priorities, models, and timelines, to name but a few.
+Afterward, these insights can be compared with what each provider offers and how they apply to the situation in Vietnam in the following step.